Xhoni25/selego_test/DEPLOYMENT.md

 # Deployment Guide

 This guide covers deploying the Expense Manager application to various platforms.
+The project is a full-stack TypeScript application with React frontend and Node.js/Express backend.

 ## Prerequisites

 - GitHub repository with your code
-- MongoDB database (Atlas recommended for production)
+- MongoDB database (Atlas recommended for production - pre-configured)
 - External service accounts (OpenAI, Email service)
+- Node.js 16+ installed locally

 ## Backend Deployment